mrkale/gbj_ds18b20/README.md

 None

 #### Returns
-Number of devices on the one-wire bus.
+Number of devices on the one-wire bus at creation of a library instance object.

 #### See also
 [getSensors()](#getSensors)